 The Forest Trail leads directly from the Visitor Centre to Eagle Point and is an easy 300-metre walk for little tootsies.
 More energetic troops can tackle the almost two-kilometre Migratory Bird Trail.
-And between September to March, this trail holds even more excitement as it’s migration season for shorebirds, such plovers and sandpipers.
+And between September to March, this trail holds even more excitement as it’s migration season for shorebirds such as plovers and sandpipers.
 Keep your eyes peeled for those estuarine crocodiles!

 Located near the Visitor Centre is the Junior Adventure Trail, perfect for kiddies who aren’t quite ready yet for hiking.
 You could consider sending bigger kids off with one parent for a hike, while smaller kids could enjoy the play-based activities on the Junior Adventure Trail.

 4. Bukit Timah Nature Reserve – visit Singapore’s highest point

 It’s hard to believe that just 12 kilometres from the city centre you can be hiking through rainforest, spotting birds and monkeys.
 A visit to Bukit Timah Nature Reserve is something every Singapore-dweller must do at some point.
-Did you know Bukit Timah Nature Reserve is home to 40% of Singapore’s native flora and fauna, like the greater racket-tailed drongo and Malayan colugo?
+Did you know Bukit Timah Nature Reserve is home to 40 per cent of Singapore’s native flora and fauna, like the greater racket-tailed drongo and Malayan colugo?

-If you’ve got energetic kids on your hands, they’ll enjoy trekking to the top Singapore’s highest hill.
+If you’ve got energetic kids on your hands, they’ll enjoy trekking to the top of Singapore’s highest hill.
 Bukit Timah Hill stands at 163 metres and while it’s not a particularly rugged trail to the top, you’ll certainly know you’re alive.
 We reckon kids over four years (ish) will be up for the challenge.